-Baroness Hale of Richmond Deputy President of the Supreme Court of the United Kingdom
+Lady Hale of Richmond Deputy President of the Supreme Court of the United Kingdom

-Your Royal Highnesses, distinguished guests, ladies and gentlemen, I am deeply grateful to the organisers of this prestigious lecture series for inviting me to give the 30th lecture in honour of the late Sultan and for thinking me worthy to join the extraordinarily distinguished list of judges and jurists who have preceded me.
+Your Royal Highnesses, distinguished guests, ladies and gentlemen, I am deeply grateful to the organisers of this prestigious lecture series for inviting me to give the thirtieth lecture in honour of the late Sultan and for thinking me worthy to join the extraordinarily distinguished list of judges and jurists who have preceded me.
 It is a particular pleasure to be able to visit your country at long last, as I have met so many wonderful young Malaysian students who are reading for the English Bar in London, as the late Sultan did.
 I shall treasure this moment when I have the privilege of calling them to the Bar as Treasurer of Gray's Inn next year.

 My subject is one which chimes well with the philosophy, judgments and writings of the late Sultan.
-It is also hugely topical in my own country, indeed so topical Text of the Thirtieth Sultan Azlan Shah Law Lecture delivered on 9 November 2016 in the presence of His Royal Highness Sultan Nazrin Shah.
+It is also hugely topical in my own country, indeed so topical Thirtieth Sultan Azlan Shah Law Lecture delivered on 9 November 2016 in the presence of His Royal Highness Sultan Nazrin Shah and Her Royal Highness Tuanku Zara Salim. that I shall have to be particularly careful about what I say, for reasons which will emerge.